hpi-swa-teaching/AnimationsEditor/packages/AnimationsEditor-Core.package/AnimationsEditorTimebar.class/README.md

-This class displays the time scale.
+This class displays the time scale quantified by the start-end-property.